Recruiting sergeant

 A recruiting sergeant is a British or American soldier of the rank of sergeant who is tasked to enlist recruits.
 The term originated in the British army of the eighteenth and nineteenth centuries.

-The playwright George Farquhar served as an infantry officer, and the characters in his play The Recruiting Officer (1706) are drawn from life.
+The Irish playwright George Farquhar served as an English Army officer, and the characters in his play The Recruiting Officer (1706) are drawn from life.

 If any gentlemen soldiers, or others, have a mind to serve Her Majesty, and pull down the French king; if any prentices have severe masters, any children have unnatural parents; if any servants have too little wages, or any husband too much wife; let them repair to the noble Sergeant Kite, at the Sign of the Raven, in this good town of Shrewsbury, and they shall receive present relief and entertainment.